Zuehlke/software-engineering-corner/drafts/web_dev_tools.md

 #### Minimap
 Minimap is a small file overview in the upper right corner.
 It is useful to get an idea of how large the open file is and also shows the current position while moving the scrollbar.

-#### Screens and panels
-Sublime Text can display text files in different ways.
-First, we can have several files ordered in tabs like in a browser window.
-That's the standard way.
-More than that, we can display up to four files at once in the form of a grid.
-Plus Sublime Text comes with other layout options like columns and rows as well as fullscreen and distraction-free editing modes.

 ## Marvel
 Next on the list is Marvel, but no, not the movies.
 Marvel is a wireframing tool to quickly and easily design projects.